paula4230/paula4230/README.md

 1. Crystal wrapper for Thunderstore downloader (to install mods on Valheim servers with just one click)
 2. Crystal wrapper to download, unzip, and "walk" within nested folders
 3. Meilisearch Crystal SDK
-4. Ruby wrapper for Valhalla API
+4. Ruby wrapper for Valhalla API (routing)

 Projects:
 1. Game Server Hosting (Crystal on Lucky, Linux)